gotchoices/MyCHIPs/doc/learn-message.md

     - **foil**: The digital signature of the hash by the foil holder (client)
     - **stock**: The digital signature of the hash by the stock holder (vendor)

-State transition messages are as follows:
+Tally state transition messages are as follows:
 - *DB->Agent, Agent->Agent;* **Initiate Tally Connection**;
   The process is responding to a tally invitation by requesting that a connection be opened to the site containing the tally and asking